robinst/pict-rs/README.md

           Which media filters should be enabled on the `process` endpoint --media-format <MEDIA_FORMAT>
-          Enforce uploaded media is transcoded to the provided format [possible values: jpeg, webp, png] --media-cache-duration <MEDIA_CACHE_DURATION>
+          Enforce uploaded media is transcoded to the provided format [possible values: jpeg, webp, png] -h, --help
-          How long, in hours, to keep media ingested through the "cached" endpoint -h, --help
           Print help information (use `--help` for more detail)
 ```